About Thai Sweet, seeds

+Delightful clove-licorice flavor.
+Ideal as a potted herb, garden plant, or in a flower arrangement.
+2” leaves.
+Sow weekly through July once the soil has warmed up.
 63 days.
-Delightful clove-licorice flavor, popular in Asian cooking.
-Stems and flowers are a vivid dark purple.
-Ideal as a potted herb, garden plant, or in a flower arrangement.
-Once the soil has warmed up, sow weekly through mid-July.
-Open-pollinated.

 About Basil, Thai